5 Best VPS Hosting Companies of 2017

 www.ipage.com is a great choice for those on a budget looking for an affordable yet reliable place to purchase a VPS plan.
 Their entry level VPS starts at $19.99/mo and includes a variety of features and premium customer support.
 In addition, they offer 2 more plans that are more pricey for larger businesses.
 All in all, their entry level VPS is a decent place for small business websites that have matured and are not expecting to grow… Read our full review

 - Includes cPanel

 Great for both managed and unmanaged VPS hosting

-www.a2hosting.com is another great choice for VPS hosting and one also one of our favorites.
+www.a2hosting.com is another great choice for VPS hosting and also one of our favorites.
 They offer a wide variety of plans with exceptional performance and features.
-Furthermore, they’re the only company on this list that offers unmanaged plans (you can learn more about managed vs unmanaged below), which start at an amazing $5/mo (their managed ones start at $32.99/mo).
-This makes them a great choice for developers who want full control and advanced capabilities over their server.
-Their managed plans are also very good for regular webmasters managing a business website.
+They're the only web host on this list that offers customizable unmanaged plans (you can learn more about managed vs unmanaged below), which start at a low cost of $5 per month (managed ones start at $32.99 per month).
+All plans include free SSDs for enhanced performance and can be upgraded with plenty of RAM.
+Their VPS plans are feature rich and a great choice for developers who want full control and advanced capabilities over their server.
+Their managed plans are also very good for regular webmasters managing a business website… Read our full review

 - Managed & unmanaged VPS